YazanKittaneh/dwolla-sample-rails-app/README.md

 This barebones Rails app demonstrates usage of the [`dwolla-ruby`](https://github.com/Dwolla/dwolla-ruby) gem.
 Currently, it implements OAuth and the Transactions.Send endpoint as an example of how an application would accept payments with Dwolla.
 We intend to grow this into a full demo of all the Dwolla API's functionality.

+For a walkthrough of this demo, watch this [screencast](http://www.youtube.com/watch?v=6vYXPL15-as).

 ## Installation

 1. Run `bundle install` to install dependencies.